sherwin-14-neenopal/Central-Repo/docs/survey_monkey.md

    2. **Survey with Responses**: Create at least one survey that includes responses.
 This survey will be used to test the API functionality.
 For creating surveys refer to this [link](https://www.youtube.com/watch?v=l-Vfhevy7g0).

-> **Note**: If you are given access to an existing account then you can skip the above steps and move to the next section.
+> **Note**: If you are given access to an existing account then you can skip the above step and move to the next section.

 ### 🔑 Generating an Access Token